-Organized in 1887, Emmanuel Baptist Church has been a place of worship for 132 years, touching the lives of many.
-Emmanuel stands as a testament to the faith, hope, and love that is found through Jesus Christ.
+Founded in 1887, Emmanuel Baptist Church has been a place of worship for 132 years, positively impacting the lives of many.
+Emmanuel stands as a testament to the faith, hope, and love that are found through Jesus Christ.
 Emmanuel is an affiliate of the National Baptist Convention, USA, Inc., the National Capital Baptist Convention of Washington, DC, and Vicinity, the Potomac River Baptist Association, the American Baptist Churches of the South, and the Lott Carey Baptist Foreign Mission Convention.

 The Early Years